florian-h05/linux_openhab-misc/openhab/etc/nginx/sites-enabled/README.md

 * Renewing a certificate: Just run the command you used to generate it.
 If you need to see what you entered in the old certificate, you can run: ``openssl -x509 -in ca.crt -noout -text``

-* You can also use software like [XCA](https://hohnstaedt.de/xca/) for certificate management.
+* You can also use a Windows software like [XCA](https://hohnstaedt.de/xca/) for certificate management.

 ### Install the client certificates on your clients:
 * Copy the _PKCS #12 (PFX)_ bundles to your clients.